varnish/libvmod-xkey/README.rst

 Description

-	Purges all the objects that was hashed on the given key.
-Returns the number of objects that was purged.
+	Purges all objects hashed on the given key.
+Returns the number of objects that were purged.

 softpurge
 ---------